Lucas-TY/Butterfly/lab-3/README.md

 <h3>Option 2 - Using the in-program menu</h3>
   <h4>Scrape data</h4>
-<li> (Admin only) clike scrape, and then clike the the semester that you want to scrape, then clike load to load those data into database</li>
+<li> (Admin only) click scrape, and then click the the semester that you want to scrape, then click load to load those data into database</li>
+---
   <h4>add/delete course(project 4 part)</h4>
-  <li> clike planner, then input the course that you are looking for.
-You can clike on add or drop to change your courses</li>
+  <li> click planner, then input the course that you are looking for.
+You can click on add or drop to change your courses</li>

 Program also supports entering commands from a built-in menu.
 Command list is provided upon running.